SUZUKI GSX-R750 (2011 - 2018) Review

 At a glance

 Overall ratingNext up: Ride & brakes

-After years of gentle evolution Suzuki has gone to town on its 2011 GSX-R750.
-Weighing in at 190kg, fully-fuelled and ready to go, it’s a massive 8kg lighter than the old model, giving the 148bhp GSX-R750 a mouth-watering power-to-weight ratio.
+After years of gentle evolution Suzuki went to town on its 2011 GSX-R750.
+Weighing in at 190kg, fully-fuelled and ready to go, it’s a massive 8kg lighter than the old model, giving the claimed 148bhp GSX-R750 a mouth-watering power-to-weight ratio.